Raeeskhan9266/home-lab-notes/portswigger/csrf-progress.md

 together: that the token is valid, AND that it matches the specific session making the request — checking only the first condition (as seen in this lab) is a common and dangerous implementation mistake.

+CSRF where token is tied to non-session cookie